mobianglobal/mobian-api-php/README.md

 This package is actively maintained with the API's versions to make switching between versions less of a pain as well.

+Necessities for the package;

+* PHP 5.6 or higher
+* cURL

 ## Install

 The recommended way to install the package is through